OCLC-Developer-Network/oclc-auth-node/README.md

 You can make server to server requests using an [HMAC Signature](https://www.oclc.org/developer/develop/authentication/hmac-signature.en.html).
 HMAC authentication is only for server to server requests, and should never be used on the client side (browser or mobile) because doing so would expose the Secret.
 See Explicit and Mobile authentication flows below for those cases.

-HMAC Signature uses a clientID and secret to authenticate server to server, request by request.
+HMAC Signature uses a key and secret to authenticate server to server, request by request.
 It is never used client side to server.

 For an example of Explicit Authentication Flow, go to ```examples/hmacSignature``` ([README](examples/hmacSignature/README.md)).